bootdotdev/blog/content/news/bootdev-beat-2025-05.md

   - "Boots sketches of new emotes"
 ---

-Out biggest content release **ever** just dropped: the complete backend learning path, but now in Python and TypeScript!
+Our biggest content release **ever** just dropped: the complete backend learning path, but now in Python and TypeScript!
 This is a massive update that we've been working on for a year, I hope you enjoy it!

 Lane